 Please share this and ask your friends to subscribe to both online and on your podcast.
 Follow us and join us for our next podcast.
 Coming to you all soon.

 - Buzzsprout: boldblindbeautyonair.buzzsprout.com

 After listening to our podcast we would be so grateful if you would 👉🏾Rate, Review, and Subscribe.

-- Header: Bold Blind Beauty’s podcast logo is a teal-colored illustration of a hot air balloon with the words “Bold Blind Beauty” curved around the top of the balloon.
+- Header: Bold Blind Beauty’s podcast logo is a bright yellow illustration on a black background of a hot air balloon with the words “Bold Blind Beauty” curved around the top of the balloon.
 Under the balloon are the words “On A.I.R.”

 - Steph zoom photo: Steph is smiling and wearing a vibrant red Bold Blind Beauty hoodie with black leather leaf earrings.
 The white ink hoodie graphic contains fashion icon Abby next to a checklist that says “Handbag, Heels, White Cane.”
 Directly under Abby and the checklist are the words “Ready To Conquer.”

 - Sylvia zoom photo: Sylvia, a pretty brunette, is smiling and wearing a red sweater paired with a necklace.

 - Nasreen zoom photo: Nasreen has shoulder-length wavy dark hair and wire-rimmed glasses.
 She is smiling and also wearing a red top.

 - Tanner Gers: Professional headshot of Tanner dressed in a suit and tie with a black patch over his left eye.